-Generally, a filter algorithm is a two-step procedure where first in a filtration phase small high-similarity regions, so-called seeds, are searched, and then in the second verification phase those regions that contain one or more seeds are postprocessed in various ways.
+Generally, a filter algorithm is a two-step procedure consisting of a filtration phase where the search space is (heuristically or with optimality guarantee) reduced, followed by a verification phase where the final solution is obtained.
+In whole genome alignment, in the filtration phase small high-similarity regions, so-called seeds, are searched, and then in the verification phase those regions that contain one or more seeds are postprocessed in various ways.
 As the particular way of postprocessing depends very much on the application that one is dealing with, in this section we will not go into further details.
 The kind of verification used in whole genome alignment (chaining) will be described in the following sections.